Miarot/DirectX12Demos/README.md

 Demo to learn and explore DirectX 12 and different rendering technics.

-## Installation

-Use GenerateProject.bat to generate Visual Studio project and solution (change the version if necessary, current version is Visual Studio 17 2022, the "C++ game development" workload should be installed in this version).

 ## Demo control
 - WASD to move camera
 - left mouse button to rotate camera